Shopping Centre management

 A Jack of all Trades but a MASTER at finding the right person (or specialist) for the job at hand.

-The guide that you can purchase from this site is written of the back this definition.
+The guide that you can purchase from this site is written on the back of this definition.
 In reality, it is an impossible task for a Centre (or Mall) Manager to be a specialist in every function or discipline it takes to run a Shopping Mall.
-Yet, if you have access to the entire spectrum of specialists there is, then your job is as good as covered.

 You, yourself may have come from some background that led you to the job of a Centre Manager.
-That may be financial, commercial, retailing, facilities management or any of a wide range of backgrounds that make you suitable for this position. but any background will not make you the “all-rounder” you need for the job at hand.
+That may be financial, commercial, retailing, facilities management or any of a wide range of backgrounds that make you suitable for this position.
+But any background will not make you the “all-rounder” you need for the job at hand.

 Whether you are brand new at this or somewhat experienced in managing Malls, you will find that I am making this as simple as possible in this guide going forward, but leave it filled with “gems of knowledge” that I have gained over many years.